ojoven/whoinfluenc.es/README.md

 Roadmap
 ---------------
 The truth is that I don't see much more to be added to this project.
-If you have any idea, anyway, don't hesitate to fork and make a pull request or to send me an email (you'll find in on my GitHub profile) or to mention me on Twitter.
+If you have any idea, anyway, don't hesitate to fork and make a pull request or to send me an email [you'll find it on my GitHub profile] or to mention me on Twitter.

+Some ideas, anyway:
+* To set a cron that updates the lists from time to time
+* If at anytime Twitter updates its API on adding users to list, revise the brute force strategy being used now.